Park Rules

-To ensure each visitor can experience Little Island as a safe, enjoyable, and beautiful park, we ask that visitors refrain from the following activities:
+To ensure each visitor can experience Little Island as a safe, enjoyable, and beautiful park, it is asked that visitors refrain from the following activities:

 • Walking in plant beds